wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-applications-azure-ad/includes/6-manage-oauth-application-requests.md

      -  In the **Basic** view, select values from one or multiple drop-downs to display the specific apps.
      -  In the **Advanced** view, use the **Select a filter** drop-down to narrow your search.
 Add operators, equals, or doesn't equal, to a selected value to complete your query.
-2. Choose the **Add a filter** icon to add additional filters to further refine your query.
+2. Choose the **Add a filter** icon to add other filters to further refine your query.
 The filters are applied automatically and the apps list is updated.
 3. Choose the **Remove a filter** icon next to the filter to remove the filters.

 ### OAuth app auditing